PDAL/PDAL/doc/pipeline.rst

 A common task is to create a digital terrain model (DTM) from the input point cloud.
-This pipeline infers the reader type, applies an approximate ground segmentation filter using :ref:`filters.pmf`, filters out all points but the ground returns (classification value of 2) using the :ref:`filters.range`, and then creates the DTM using the :ref:`writers.gdal`.
+This pipeline infers the reader type, applies an approximate ground segmentation filter using :ref:`filters.smrf`, filters out all points but the ground returns (classification value of 2) using the :ref:`filters.range`, and then creates the DTM using the :ref:`writers.gdal`.